CSE 490R Course Review

 Noise

-1. Simple measurement noise in distance value
+1. Simple measurement noise:

 $$ \require{mathtools} p_{\text {hit}}\left(z_{t}^{k} | x_{t}, m\right)=\begin{dcases} \eta \mathcal{N}\left(z_{t}^{k} ; z_{t}^{k *}, \sigma_{\text {hit}}^{2}\right) & \text {if } 0 \le z_{t}^{k} \le z_{\max} \\ 0 & \text { otherwise } \end{dcases} $$